jeff-phil/GetData-011_project/README.md

 http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones

-It run\_analysis.R requires the _plyr_ R package in order to run.
+The script run\_analysis.R requires the _plyr_ R package in order to run.
 The script will look for a directory in the working directory named _UCI HAR Dataset_.
 If not found, then the data will be downloaded from: